 In keeping with the collaborative philosophy of InStem, our Collaborative Science Chairs have enabled rapid expansion of cutting edge activities on campus.
 Collaborative Science Chairs (CSC) are accomplished leaders in their field of research and permanent faculty at institutions elsewhere in the world.
 CSCs work on collaborative projects with scientists at InStem, which extend the scope of the participating laboratories current work significantly.

 The current Collaborative Science Chairs at InStem are

-These collaborations will spearhead our interdisciplinary efforts to generate a vibrant atmosphere of international exchanges as well as to give strong impetus to our programs on campus.
+These collaborations have been integral to our interdisciplinary efforts to generate a vibrant atmosphere of international exchanges as well as to give strong impetus to programmes on campus.